loveencounterflow/coffeenode-mojikura/README.md

     object value:     2243143111234

 These facets (key / value pairs) are, in essence, what is going to be stored in the database.
-We can cast these parts into a single string, somewhat like a Uniform Resource Identifier (as which it will serve in the DB).
-I here adopt the convention to separate the parts of speech by ',' (commas) and key /value pairs by ':'
+We can cast the facets into a single string, somewhat like a Uniform Resource Identifier (as which it will serve in the DB).
+I here adopt the convention to separate the parts of speech by ',' (commas) and key / value pairs by ':'
 (colons):

     glyph:業,has/shape/strokeorder,shape/strokeorder/zhaziwubifa:2243143111234